Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Applications to learning clinical knowledge graph

-We have some parameters to be tuned for our algorithm and for SAM and MASE, we need to tune to rank $r$.
-To tune the parameters, we use a set of human annotated data.
-There are two sets of human assessment released by \citep{pakhomov2010semantic} on semantic similarity and relatedness between clinical terms.
-By their definitions, similarity reflects the degree of semantic overlap between words on the level of psycholinguistic definition (e.g., arthritis vs joint pain), while relatedness refers to the probability that one word calls to mind another (e.g., diabetes vs metaformin).
-We quantify the concordance between human annotation and the learned clinical concept networks based on the rank correlation between human assessment of similarities between CUI pairs and correlation between CUI pairs of the network.
-These two sets of human annotations serve a great reference to evaluate the quality of the resultant embeddings.
-Here we use the set of relatedness to tune parameters.
+To assess the quality of the estimated concept networks, we refer to two sets of human evaluations released by \cite{pakhomov2010semantic}, which focus on the semantic similarity and relatedness between clinical concepts.
+Semantic similarity measures the extent of semantic overlap between concepts based on psycholinguistic definitions (for example, 'arthritis' versus 'joint pain'), while relatedness pertains to the likelihood of one concept evoking thoughts of another (like 'diabetes' versus 'metformin').
+We evaluate the alignment between human annotations and the estimated clinical concept networks by calculating the Spearman rank correlation between human assessments of similarity/relatedness among CUI pairs and the correlations between CUI pairs in the estimated networks.
+These human annotations provide a valuable benchmark for assessing the quality of our generated network.

-In addition, we can evaluate the quality of the concept networks by its ability of detecting known relation pairs.
-To be specific, we have five sets of relation pairs of CUIs which are extracted from medical database.
-They are \textbf{May Cause} (MayCause), \textbf{May Be Caused By} (Causedby), \textbf{Differential Diagnosis} (Ddx), \textbf{Belong(s) to the Category of} (Bco) and \textbf{May Treat} (MayTreat).
-To be specific, we use the same procedure as \cite{beam2018clinical} and report the AUC and true positive rate (TPR) with false positive rate (FPR) fixed as 1\%, 5\% and 10\% respectively.
+Furthermore, the effectiveness of the concept networks can be gauged through their ability to identify known relational pairs.
+Specifically, we utilize five sets of CUI relation pairs extracted from a medical database, which include \textbf{May Cause} (MayCause), \textbf{May Be Caused By} (Causedby), \textbf{Differential Diagnosis} (Ddx), \textbf{Belong(s) to the Category of} (Bco), and \textbf{May Treat} (MayTreat).
+Following the methodology of \cite{beam2018clinical}, we report the Area Under the Curve (AUC) and the true positive rate (TPR), setting the false positive rate (FPR) at $1\%$, $5\%$, and $10\%$, respectively, to measure performance.

+To select the appropriate rank $r$, we examine the eigenvalue decay of $\{\bW_s\}_{s=1}^m$.
+This technique is commonly employed for identifying the rank of low-rank matrices, as seen in various applications such as principal component analysis \citep{jolliffe2005principal}, word embedding \citep{hong2021clinical}, and network analysis \citep{arroyo2021inference}.
+We assess the eigenvalue decay of $\{\bW_s\}_{s=1}^m$, opting for the rank $r$ that results in the cumulative eigenvalue percentage exceeding $95\%$ for all matrices.
+This criterion leads us to choose $r = 250$.
+Consequently, we apply $r = 250$ across all methods in our analysis.
+For fine-tuning the remaining parameters, we use the strategy in Section \ref{tuning} using the relatedness set as the noisy labels.

+In addition, we perform a sensitivity analysis by experimenting with various values of $r$ in these methods and assessing their performance.
+The outcomes of this analysis are depicted in Figure \ref{fig:sen}.
+This figure indicates that our method maintains a similar level of performance across a broad range of $r$ values and performs adequately when $r \geq 150$.
+Furthermore, our method consistently outperforms all other methods for all $r$'s.
+Therefore, in subsequent analyses, we will primarily focus on results obtained with $r=250$.